Staff

 The establishment and implementation of these programs required collaboration with many peak bodies (in the early learning and childcare sector) and the school sector (Catholic, independent and government schools).

-During this time, the federal government recognised asthma as the 6th national health priority, and Asthma Australia secured 2 million in funding to develop the Asthma Friendly Schools program.
+During this time, the federal government recognised asthma as the sixth national health priority, and Asthma Australia secured 2 million in funding to develop the Asthma Friendly Schools program.
+Wendy's work resulted in the development of the asthma management plan, which is still used today in every school and ‘under-fives’ service in Australia.

 From 2021 to 2023, Wendy was a Director on the Board of the Australian Council for Health, Physical Education and Recreation (ACHPER) Victoria.